irisnet/irishub/docs/concepts/general-concepts.md

 ## Staking Rewards

-The validator and its delegators can share the following rewards by proportion：
+The validator and its delegators can share the following rewards by proportion:

 - **Block Inflation**

   Block Inflation exists to incentivize IRIS holders to stake.
 The more staked IRIS tokens are, more secure the network become(Read more about [Staking](../features/stake.md)).

   Block Inflation will be [distributed every block](../features/mint.md).
 [Inflation rate](../features/mint.md) in IRISnet for the first year will be 4%.  **This ration could be adjusted by `parameter-change` proposals**.
   In this way, loose IRIS will devalue year by year.

 - **Block Proposer Reward**

   In IRIShub, the probability for being a proposer is proportional to the validator's bonded tokens.
 If one proposed block is finalized, the proposer gets extra rewards for it.

 - **Fee**

   Each transaction needs a [fee](fee.md#fee) for compensating validators' work[Gas](fee.md#gas).
-These fees can be paid with IRIS and may later in any tokens which are whitelisted by the IRISHub’s governance.
+These fees can be paid with IRIS and may later in any tokens which are whitelisted by the IRISHub's governance.
 Fees are distributed to validators in proportion to their stake.
 A minimum fee/gas ration is set in IRISnet.

 Each validator receives revenue in proportion to its total stake.
 However, before this revenue is distributed to its delegators, the validator can apply a commission for providing staking services.